Oregon Pharmacy Technician Program

 Common employment settings for pharmacy technicians include retail pharmacies, mail-order pharmacies, hospitals, and skilled nursing facilities.
 Once you gain enough experience, you may also have the chance to travel as a pharmacy technician, assisting different hospitals in meeting their staffing needs.

-Professional Organizations for Pharmacy Technicians in Oregon
+Professional organizations for Pharmacy Technicians in Oregon

 Oregon offers a range of professional organizations that support both new and experienced pharmacy technicians.
 These organizations provide educational resources, certification programs, networking opportunities, and career development services.
 Joining a professional association can help you stay updated on industry trends and enhance your career prospects.